 Issues and Risks

-Special Ground Rules for an After Action Review Meeting, aka Hot Wash
+Special Ground Rules for an After Action Review Workshop

 This workshop can handle more than twenty people, with frequent use of break out groups.
 Do not hesitate to partition the workshop so that participants may come and go as required.
 You may need to loop back, cover material built earlier, and clarify or add to it.
 The approach shifts the culture from one where blame is ascribed to one where learning is prized, yet team members willingly remain accountable.

 Conduct After Action Reviews consistently after all significant projects, programs, and initiatives.
-Do NOT isolate “failed” or “stressed” projects only.
+Therefore, do NOT isolate “failed” or “stressed” projects only.
 Some ground rules and guidelines that have proven successful in the past include:

 - Do NOT judge success or failure of individuals (ie; judge performance, not the person)